mrigakshimishra/Portfolio/README.md

 # Assignment: [Visualize Goverment Debt](visualizinggovtdebt.md)
 # Assignment: Critique by Design
 ## Step 1: Finding a Data Visualization

 For this assignment, the data set that I choose to work with is from an article published on Lifehacker, written by Beth Skwarecki, and the supporting Data Visualization was created by Brittany Rosenau.
-The data mentions and analyzes the various sources of protein available and contrasts their costs based on 30g of each source.
+The data mentions and analyzes the various sources of protein available and contrasts their costs based on certain weights of each.
 I have spent significant time reading about how a healthy diet can often be very expensive to follow for the average consumer which piqued my initial interest in the article.
+Based on my interest in maintaining a healthy diet, I chose this specific data visualization to explore how effectively it communicates cost comparisons for protein sources.

 Further, upon seeing the data visualization, I noticed that there are opportunities to make it easier to interpret without spending so much time inferring the data.
+While the original visualization aims to deliver useful information, I felt that certain design elements (explained in Step 2) made the data difficult to understand and might not be helpful for the intended target audience (expanded on in Step 2).
+Thus, I decided to work with this data set and aimed to apply my learnings to make it more insightful and easy to follow.

 **Data Visualization:** The Bodybuilding Dietitians, [What Are The Cheapest High-Protein Foods?](https://www.thebodybuildingdietitians.com/blog/how-cost-effective-is-your-high-protein-diet)